Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 49. Inter-Corporate Deposits:

-Prior to April 1,2009, the erstwhile promoters had given certain Inter Corporate Deposits (ICDs) to various companies aggregating to Rs.
+Prior to April 1, 2009, the erstwhile promoters had given certain Inter Corporate Deposits (ICDs) to various companies aggregating to Rs.
 343.78.
 Of the foregoing, documentary evidences had been established that, for an amount of Rs 323.78, the then Satyam Computer Services Limited (SCSL) was the ultimate beneficiary and for which a claim together with compensation receivable had been lodged by the Company.
 During the earlier years, SCSL had merged into Tech Mahindra Limited (TML) pursuant to a Scheme of Arrangement u/s.391-394 of the Companies Act, 1956.
 As provided in the Scheme and as per the Judgment of Hon'ble High Court of Andhra Pradesh on the said Scheme, the aforesaid amount in books of SCSL was transferred to TML.
 The Company, through its subsidiaries, preferred an Appeal before the Division Bench of Hon'ble High Court of Andhra Pradesh against the single judge's Order approving the merger scheme of SCSL which is pending as on date.
-TML, in its Audited Financial Statement for the year ended March 31, 2021 continued to disclose as “Suspense Account (Net) Rs.
-1,230.40” as disclosed by SCSL earlier.
+TML, in its Audited Financial Statement for the year ended March 31, 2023 continued to disclose as "Suspense Account (Net) Rs.
+1,230.40" as disclosed by SCSL earlier.
 Management is of the opinion that the claim made by the Company on SCSL is included in the aforesaid amount disclosed by TML in its Audited Financial Statements.
 The Company is confident of recovering the said ICDs together with compensation due thereon from SCSL/TML.
 Further, based on internal evaluation and legal opinion, documentary evidences available with the Company and in view of the observations of the Special Court in its verdict dated April 9, 2015 on the criminal case filed by the Central Bureau of Investigation, confirming that an amount of Rs.
 1,425 was transferred to SCSL through the intermediary companies, out of which an amount of Rs.
 1,230.40 continues to subsist with SCSL.
-During the previous year, the Company had recognised a impairment of Rs.
-323.78 towards diminution in the value of these ICD Considering the uncertainty in recovering the ICDs in future.”
+During the earlier year, the Company had recognised a impairment of Rs.
+323.78 towards diminution in the value of these ICD considering the uncertainty in recovering the ICDs in future.
+The Company has filed a case against the Tech-Mahindra and Ors. for recovery of ICD amounts vide Commercial Suit No. 181/2022 before the Hon'ble High Court of Bombay and the summons were served.
+Matter is yet to listed for response from other sides.

 50. Default in redemption of preference shares and dividend thereon:

-In the earlier years, the Company has issued 37,50,000, 6% optionally convertible cumulative redeemable preference shares (OCCRPS) of Rs 100 each, aggregating to Rs 37.50 were outstanding as on September 30, 2019.
-All these OCCRPS were purchased by ILFS Trust Company Limited (ITCL), now Vistara ITCL India Limited, being the trustee of Maytas Investment Trust.
+In the earlier years, the Company has issued 37,50,000, 6% optionally convertible cumulative redeemable preference shares (OCCRPS) of Rs 100 each, aggregating to Rs.
+37.50 and 2,25,000, 6% cumulative redeemable preference shares (CRPS) of Rs.100 each aggregating to Rs.
+2.25 were outstanding as on September 30, 2019.
+All these OCCRPS were purchased by ILFS Trust Company Limited (ITCL), now Vistra ITCL India Limited, being the trustee of Maytas Investment Trust.
 As per various agreements/extensions, all these OCCRPS were due for redemption as on September 30, 2019.
-The Company defaulted in the repayment of these OCCRPS.
-Further, the Company has also defaulted in repayment of dividend of Rs 15.79.
-Dividend payable defaulted in the books as on March 31, 2021, Rs 15.79.
+The Company defaulted in the redemption of these OCCRPS.
+Further, the Company has also defaulted in payment of dividend payable Rs 15.79.

 51. Confirmation of Balances:

-As at March 31, 2021, fund based borrowings availed by the Company aggregates to Rs 2,629.40.
-These include borrowings from promoter group entities, aggregating to Rs 2047.07.
+As at March 31, 2023, fund-based borrowings outstanding aggregates to Rs 2628.79.
+These include borrowings from group entities, aggregating to Rs 2047.07.
 The Company neither serviced principal amounts and /or interest payments, wherever applicable.
-Further, borrowings to the extent of Rs.387.89 were not conformed by lenders.
-Adjustments to principal and interest, if any, will be recognized in the period of final settlement.
+Further, Borrowings to the extent of Rs.132.39 were not confirmed by respective lenders.
+Adjustments to principal and interest, if any, will be recognized in the year of final settlement.

-Also, the Company has not received confirmation of balances for amount recivable from customers and parties to whom advances have been made by the Company for supply of services/goods (note no 12) and trade payables (note no 18).
-Further, the balances under these items are subject to reconciliation.
+The Company has not received confirmation of balances for trade receivables from customers and from parties to whom advances have been made by the Company for supply of services/goods and trade payables.
+Further, these balances are subject to reconciliation with respective parties.
 The management is confident that the settlement of these balances will be made at the carrying amounts and no provision is required at present.
 Adjustments for variances, if any will be made in the year of settlement.

 52. Interest Expense: